codemetropolis/CodeMetropolis/research/index.md

 # CodeMetropolis - code visualisation in MineCraft #
 Gergo Balogh and Arpad Beszedes.
 In *Source Code Analysis and Manipulation (SCAM), 2013 IEEE 13th International Working Conference on*, pages 136-141.
 IEEE, 2013.

-Before this converence the tool was in prototype state.
+Before this conference the tool was in prototype state.
 This version was written in C# using the .Net framework.
 It is a command line tool which takes the previously mentioned graph as input and creates a Minecraft world from it.
 There are a couple of open-source API-s for every major language which support editing or creations over these worlds.
 Our tool uses the Substrate library for .NET Framework.

 The representation has two main levels.
 On the data level, each entity has its own property set – for example metrics.
 In the current version, these are loaded from the previously mentioned graph, but we plan to support other data sources, for example XML files.
 These data are displayed on the metaphor level.
 All buildings in the metropolis belong to this.
 The buildings and the world itself has a couple of attributes which control visual appearance.
 The properties are mapped to the attributes in order to visualise the data.
 However, in the current version this mapping is hardcoded, the further versions will support customisation with a sophisticated mapping language.